esl/MongooseIM/doc/modules/mod_version.md

 * **Default:** `false`
 * **Example:** `os_info = true`

-Determines wheter information about the operating system will be included.
+Determines whether information about the operating system will be included.

 ### Example configuration